 St. Petersburg General Hospital utilizes 2 of the da Vinci® Surgical Systems, which provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting a surgeon's hands at the controls of a state-of-the-art robotic platform with the following:

-- Advance da Vinci Vessel Sealing
+- Advanced da Vinci Vessel Sealing

-- Advance da Vinci Imaging using “Firefly”
+- Advanced da Vinci Imaging using “Firefly”

-- Advance da Vinci Stapling
+- Advanced da Vinci Stapling

-- Single Site/Incision Hysterectomy and Cholecystectomy
+- Single Site/Incision Hysterectomy and Cholecystectomy (gallbladder removal)